Downtown Sidewalk/Walkability Improvements

 Dickson Street - Arkansas to College

-The project will include striping, enhanced pedestrian crossings, ADA ramp improvements, sidewalk widening in some locations, and lighting.
-Preliminary design has started on this project.
+The project will include striping, enhanced pedestrian crossings, ADA ramp improvements, sidewalk widening in some locations and lighting.
+Work has started on this project.

 When Will it be Completed?

 Church Avenue and Meadow Street: Construction is complete.

 Prairie Street and West Avenue: Design is complete, and construction is expected in 2022 or 2023

 Spring Street Lighting: Installation is complete.